AssistiveRoboticsLaboratory/AssistiveRoboticsLaboratory.github.io/_pages/about.md

 NEWS
 ------
+-04/2024:
+   * Our paper entitled "Soft Robotics for Fall Mitigation: Preliminary Design and Evaluation of a Wearable System using Continuum Robots" was accepted to 2024 6th International Conference on Reconfigurable Mechanisms and Robots (ReMAR), Chicago, IL.

 - 03/2024:
    * Our lab receives the [CAREER Award](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2340261&HistoricalAwards=false) from the National Science Foundation!
 Many thanks to NSF for supporting our research.